 Aitken, R. (2015, April 14).
 Rubrics - More than just an assessment.
 [Web log comment].
 Retrieved from http://onlinelearningconsortium.org/rubrics-just-assessment/

 Dr. Renee Aitken provides her insights into the benefits of using rubrics, especially for online assessment.
 Dr. Aitken stresses the importance of using Bloom's taxonomy when developing assessments.
 She then outlines how using rubrics provides students clear goals, creates a contract between the faculty and student, and helps faculty during grading.
-She contends that, "These benefits make taking the time to build a rubric more than worthwhile".
+She contends, "These benefits make taking the time to build a rubric more than worthwhile" (para.
+7).

 The Online Learning Consortium (formerly the Sloan Consortium) is well recognized as a leading professional organization devoted to advancing quality online learning.
 With 24 years of experience in technical training, numerous full-time academic roles in instructional design, assessment, and distance learning, and 15 years as an adjunct professor, Dr. Renee Aitkin is well qualified to inform on the subject of rubric usage for online assessment.
 This article is useful for those who have not used rubrics in this manner and question the usefulness of such an assessment method.

 Arend, B.D.
 (2006, February).
 Course assessment practices and student learning strategies in online courses.
 Online Assessment Summary Report.
 Retrieved from onlinelearningconsortium.org/sites/default/files/v11n4_arend_0.pdf